Reby0217/ids706-finalProject/README.md

 ---

-Here's a more concise version of the README section that still covers the key points about using AWS CDK for Infrastructure as Code (IaC):

----

 ### Infrastructure as Code (IaC) with AWS CDK

 Our project utilizes the AWS CDK to define and provision our cloud infrastructure, ensuring a consistent, reliable, and secure setup across development, testing, and production environments.
 AWS CDK allows for declarative infrastructure management using familiar programming languages, enabling version control and reducing deployment errors.